-IFC knows the organic food industry and has been working with organically certified facilities even before USDA first introduced the official National Organic Program in 2000.
-IFC helps our clients with pest management programs that are performed in accordance with NOP rules and we can help customize your facility programs so that they meet your organic certifier’s specifications
+IFC knows the organic food industry.
+We have been working with organically certified facilities since before USDA first introduced the official National Organic Program in 2000.
+IFC helps our clients with pest management programs performed in accordance with NOP rules.
+We can help customize your facility programs so that they meet your organic certifier’s specifications.

-The National List of Allowed and Prohibited Substances specifies the allowed synthetic and prohibited non-synthetic materials for organic crop and livestock production.
+The National List of Allowed and Prohibited Substances specifies the allowed and prohibited materials for organic crop and livestock production.

-- Preventive Practices: The organic certifying agent will need to see that all appropriate preventive practices were first implemented before utilizing pesticides.
-Good pest management programs, whether for organic or non-organic facilities, incorporate many preventive practices on a daily basis, such as exclusion, sanitation, controlling temperature, lures and traps.
-Inspection of traps can serve as a monitoring program to evaluate the effectiveness of preventive practices and demonstrate to the certifier why chemical solutions are needed.
+- Preventive Practices: The organic certifying agent will need to see that you implemented appropriate preventive practices before utilizing pesticides.
+Good pest management programs incorporate preventive practices on a daily basis, such as exclusion, sanitation, controlling temperature, lures and traps.
+Inspection of traps can serve as a monitoring program to evaluate the effectiveness of preventive practices.
+Furthermore, it demonstrates to the certifier the need for chemical solutions.

-- Conventional Pesticides: If the pest problem still persists after implementing preventive practices, nonsynthetics and materials consistent with the National List, then a conventional pesticide treatment may be needed.
+- The pest problem may persist after implementing preventive practices, non-synthetics and materials consistent with the National List.
+After that, you may need a conventional pesticide treatment.
 The NOP contains recordkeeping requirements for certified operations.
-Records as they pertain to pesticide applications need to disclose all application activities in sufficient detail as to be readily understood, audited and to demonstrate compliance.
-Such records might consist of pesticide application records, pest monitoring logs, pest management inspection reports or documentation that previous treatment measures were ineffective.
-Your facility pest management plan should include proposed plans for use of pesticides, the conditions for their use, and measures to prevent pesticide contact with the organically produced products or ingredients
+Records for pesticide applications need to disclose all application activities in sufficient detail (understandable, audited and demonstrating compliance).
+Such records might consist of pesticide application records, pest-monitoring logs, inspection reports or documentation that previous treatment measures were ineffective.
+Your facility pest management plan should include plans for use of pesticides.
+For example, the conditions for their use and measures to prevent pesticide contact with the organically produced products or ingredients.